Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: Improvement for low rank matrices

 \subsection{Storjohann and Yang's algorithm}

-An alternative way to compute row and column rank profiles has recently been proposed by Storjohann and Yang in~\cite{StoYan14,StoYan15}, reducing the time complexity from a deterministic $O(mnr^{\omega-2})$ to a Monte Carlo probabilistic $2r^3+O(r^2(\log m + \log n) +mn)$ in~\cite{StoYan14} first, and to $(r^\omega+mn)^{1+o(1)}$ in~\cite{StoYan15}.
+An alternative way to compute row and column rank profiles has recently been proposed by Storjohann and Yang in~\cite{StoYan14,StoYan15}, reducing the time complexity from a deterministic $O(mnr^{\omega-2})$ to a Monte Carlo probabilistic $2r^3+O(r^2(\log m + \log n) +mn)$ in~\cite{StoYan14} first, and to $(r^\omega+mn)^{1+o(1)}$ in~\cite{StoYan15}, under the condition that the base field contains at least $2\min(m,n)(1+\lceil\log_2 m\rceil+\lceil\log_2 n\rceil)$ elements.
 We show how these results can be extended to the computation of the rank profile matrix.

-The technique originates from the oracle system solving technique of~\cite[\S 2]{MuSto00}.
-There, a linear system is solved or proved to be inconsistent, by the incremental construction of a non-singular sub-matrix of the system's matrix, and the computation of its inverse by rank one updates.
+The technique of Storjohann and Yang originates from the oracle system solving technique of~\cite[\S 2]{MuSto00}.
+There, a linear system is solved or proved to be inconsistent, by the incremental construction of a non-singular sub-matrix of the augmented matrix of the system, and the computation of its inverse by rank one updates.

 Applied to a right-hand-side vector $b$ sampled uniformly from the column space of a matrix, this technique is used to incrementally build a list of row indices $\mathcal{P} = [i_1,\dots,i_s]$ and of column indices $\mathcal{Q} = [j_1,\dots j_s]$, for $s=1,\dots, r$, forming an incrementally growing invertible sub-matrix $\submat{A}{\mathcal{P}}{\mathcal{Q}}$.
 Each coordinate $(i_s,j_s)$ is that of a pivot as in a standard Gaussian elimination algorithm, but the complexity improvement comes from the fact that the elimination is only performed on this $s\times s$ submatrix, and not on the linearly dependent rows and columns of the matrix $A$.
 To achieve this, the search for pivots is done by limiting the Schur complement computation to the last column of the augmented system $\left[ \right]$: